-- A. Ability to enter either an x-axis or y-axis point for defining a local coordinate system. - B. Ability to enter either an x-axis or y-axis shift when defining local coordinate system (i.e., if one of the two points is at the center of an active runway, and cannot therefore practically be surveyed. - C. Correct) Z functionality for defining coordinate system. - D. Integrate multipath test and base station position averaging functions. - E. Add "# of Satellites" box in Survey Base. - F. Add appendix to manual including procedures and discussion associated with site surveying. - G. Add FAR36-type visual tolerances for approach\takeoff\level flyover operations. - H. Enable analysis of PDOP during Survey functions. - I. Compile TSPI Software using Visual Basic Version 6 (currently version 5 is used).
+- A. Ability to enter either an x-axis or y-axis point for defining a local coordinate system. - B. Ability to enter either an x-axis or y-axis shift when defining local coordinate system (i.e., if one of the two points is at the center of an active runway, and cannot therefore practically be surveyed. - C. Correct) Z functionality for defining coordinate system. - D. Integrate multipath test and base station position averaging functions. - E. Add appendix to manual including procedures and discussion associated with site surveying. - F. Add FAR36-type visual tolerances for approach\takeoff\level flyover operations. - G. Enable analysis of PDOP during Survey functions.